 Exchange fees are charges levied by Binance.US for using our services.
 These fees are separate from network fees and are used to cover the costs of running our platform.

-• Withdrawal fees: A small fee that covers the exchange’s operational costs of processing a withdrawal.
+Withdrawal fees: A small fee that covers the exchange’s operational costs of processing a withdrawal.
 This fee is in addition to the network fee.
+For cryptocurrency withdrawals, these fees include blockchain network fees directly paid to the network and operational fees collected by Binance.US.
+The fee amounts can be seen on the "Preview Withdrawal" screen before confirming a transaction.

 Key differences summarized: